Optimal Multitask Linear Regression and Contextual Bandits under Sparse Heterogeneity: Extensions to the High-Dimensional Case

-Our results in Section \ref{sec:ana-gau} rely on lower bounds on the singular values of the design matrices, \ie, on $\vX^{m\top}\vX^m\succeq \mu n^m I_d$ for all $m\in[M]$.
-When $d$ is larger than $n^m$, the design matrices are not invertible.
-In this case, the estimation error in a linear regression model is unbounded in the minimax sense \citep[e.g.,][etc]{duchi2016introductory}.
+Our results in Section \ref{sec:ana-gau} rely on lower bounds on the singular values of the design matrices, \ie, on $n_m \gg d$ for all $m\in[M]$.
+When $d\gg n_m$, the design matrices are not invertible, and thus the covariate-wise shrinkage in Algorithm~\ref{alg:molar} becomes pathological.
+In this case, given a global estimate $\widehat \beta^\star$, one can employ a LASSO-based debiasing step instead of covariate-wise shrinkage as in \cite{xu2021multitask}: for all $m\in[M]$,